archivesunleashed/docker-aut/coursework/lessonplan.md

 If this works, things are going well.

+You can exit by typing: `exit`.

+Let's make our lives easier by using the Notebook.

 ## Spark Notebook

 In our warcbase workflow, we use the notebook to often prototype on one ARC or WARC file, before running production on a directory.